yuvraj752/DevSearch/README.md

 # DevSearch
 A platform for developers to share their projects and search other developers.
-Users can leave reviews by up or down voting on projects and commenting on them.
-Developers can also connect by sending messages to other developers.
+It also allows them to leave reviews on projects by up or down voting them and also connect by sending messages to each other.

 # Tech Stack
 * Django